catseye/tideay/README.markdown

     with `*` or `-` followed by three spaces, indents the next line (another) four spaces.
 Most languages benefit from the brackets, Python benefits from the colon, and Markdown benefits from the `*`/`-` for lists.

+*   Attempted workflow integration

+    It's definitely not an IDE, but...

+    Only one copy of tideay can be started from any given directory.
+This is to discourage two copies from trampling each others' files.
+(It doesn't outright prevent it, because you can open a file like `../otherproj/README`, but that case is less common.)

 *   Command execution

     Typing Ctrl+Enter interprets the line (everything left of the cursor)